Natural disaster assistance – Contacts for primary producers

 The Australian Government Disaster Recovery Payment (AGDRP) provides one-off financial assistance to eligible Australians adversely affected by eligible declared disasters.

 Having served rural communities for over 180 years, we have been through our share of natural disasters.
-We are offering hardship relief options.

 All existing Elders clients who have been considerably impacted by disasters are eligible to apply for our Disaster Relief Finance Facility, to provide some financial relief during a period of recovery.
 As always, we have people on the ground ready to help.